MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 ## System Model H1

 The System Model H1 generation of quantum computers, Powered by Honeywell, includes two machine targets: H1-1 and H1-2.
 Both quantum computers have fundamentally the same design and both meet a nominal set of technical requirements.
 However, they may have system-to-system variability in exact performance and features, such as the maximum number of available qubits.
-Users are encouraged to test compatibility of their code by submitting jobs to the [Syntax Checker](#syntax-checker) and [System Model H1 Emulator](#system-model-h1-emulator) prior to submitting them to the target machines.
+Users are encouraged to test compatibility of their code by submitting jobs to the [syntax checker](#syntax-checkers) and [System Model H1 Emulator](#system-model-h1-emulators) prior to submitting them to the target machines.

 Users may submit jobs to a specific machine (H1-1 or H1-2), or submit them to the *machine family*.
 Submission to the machine family enables the submitted job to run on the first available, compatible machine.
 The only condition for compatibility is the number of qubits.
 If a user submits a job to a specific machine that is not available, the job will remain in that machine's queue until the machine becomes available.